kamararichards/SQL-Portfolio-Projects/README.md

 # SQL-Portfolio-Projects
-Sample of data analysis done using SQL
+Sample of data analysis work done using SQL